-If you're using static types (e.g. with Mypy) you also may want to use structlog.stdlib.get_logger() that has the appropriate type hints if you're using structlog.stdlib.BoundLogger.
+If you want to take advantage of said type hints, you have to either annotate the logger coming from structlog.get_logger(), or use structlog.stdlib.get_logger() that has the appropriate type hints.
 Please note though, that it will neither configure nor verify your configuration.
 It will call structlog.get_logger() just like if you would've called it - the only difference are the type hints.